Wolsten/ARTE/readme.md

 ```
 $ npm run build-es5
 ```

+As well as creating the target bundle, these commands also copy required static files to the public folder.

 Now you can serve the `public/index.html` which has the following script declarations in place of those of the development `index.html` file: